 Removal from the RBS (One Account) and other lender panels: Why they do it and how to get reinstated

-• RBS (One Account) may terminate membership of its conveyancing panel where a firm fails to provide any relevant information or provide incorrect information in its application form or in relation to any future requests for information.
+• RBS (One Account) may terminate membership of its conveyancing panel where a firm provides false answers in its application form or in relation to any future requests for information.

-• Missing deadline to reapply to be on the RBS (One Account) convincing panel
+• Failure to reapply to be on the RBS (One Account) convincing panel

-• Can you outline the application process to be reinstated onto the RBS (One Account) conveyancing panel?
+• What is the application process to be reinstated onto the RBS (One Account) conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking RBS (One Account) panel reinstatement is to ensure that your firm is not removed off of the RBS (One Account) conveyancing panel in the first place.